Spatial-Data-Science-and-GEO-AI-Lab/GreenExp_R/README.md

 **Example:**

-The figure below provides an overview of the data used for calculating the Vegetation-Ground View Index (VGVI).
+The figure below provides an overview of the data used for calculating the VGVI.
 In the figure, you will find various elements that contribute to the analysis.

 1. Observer Points: The dots depicted in the figure represent the observer points.
 These points correspond to the addresses used in the examples discussed thus far.
 Each observer point serves as a starting location for measuring the VGVI.